Liam-Ralph/pwrstat-gui/CONTRIBUTING.md

 ## Help Contributing

-I have added a developer package to my website, which includes files used to build this project's .deb package, as well as some documentation.
-Other information and resources, such as explanantions or other files may be provided upon request to my Github account, depending on my availability.
+I have added a developer package to my website, which includes files used to build this project's packages, as well as some documentation.